Benjamin Netanyahu: Relations with foreign leaders

+Serving as prime minister in three nonconsecutive periods since the 1990s, he developed close relationships with foreign leaders.
 Netanyahu has a close relationship with Hungarian prime minister Viktor Orbán, their having known each other for decades due to the privileged relationship between the Likud Party and the EPP, the European People's Party.
-Orban particularly admired Netanyahu while he was working as Finance Minister, and received advice from him while Netanyahu was Finance Minister of Israel.
+Orban particularly admired Netanyahu while he was working as finance minister, and received advice from him while Netanyahu was Finance Minister of Israel.

-Netanyahu has been noted for his close and friendly relationship with then Italian prime minister Silvio Berlusconi.
+Netanyahu has been noted for his close and friendly relationship with former-late Italian prime minister Silvio Berlusconi.
 Netanyahu has said of Berlusconi: "We are lucky that there is a leader such as yourself."
 Netanyahu has described Berlusconi as "one of the greatest friends".